Wild Atlantic Geology of Ireland

 They also believe this rocky base formed a land bridge between the islands and the mainland when sea levels were much lower.

-Another aspect of the Irish ocean waters that continually amazes visitors is the rich blue color, a result of the warm Atlantic current flowing up into the northern climes.
+Another aspect of the Irish ocean waters that continually amazes visitors is the rich blue colour, a result of the warm Atlantic current flowing up into the northern climes.

 This same current also is responsible for Ireland’s generally temperate weather, which can be quite mercurial as the warm currents clash with the cold Arctic currents.